aternosorg/php-serializer/README.md

 As noted above, deserializing intersection types is not supported.
 If an intersection type is encountered during deserialization, this exception is thrown.
 It's also thrown if a php built-in type is encountered that is not yet supported by the library.

+#### InvalidEnumBackingException
+This exception is thrown if an enum is deserialized with an invalid backing value.
+This can happen if the value that is deserialized is not scalar, or if the target enum does not have a matching case.

 ### Custom Serializers
 If you want to write a serializer for a different format, you can use the ArraySerializer and ArrayDeserializer class.